DoITCreative/toomuchspace/README.md

 ![Screenshot should be here](info/screenshot.png)
 #Toomuchspace
-Grabs your precious desktop space and places there customisable text widget.
+Grabs your precious desktop space and places customisable text widget there.
 ###Remember to set variables before run!

 Depends on: